 To learn more about how Passport supports cities’ mobility infrastructure, visit the company website.

-Passport sets cities in motion, helping to create more livable, equitable communities.
-Based in Charlotte, North Carolina, Passport is a transportation software company, delivering the operating system that enables cities to manage vehicle interactions with streets and sidewalks.
-With Passport, city leaders increase convenience, efficiency, and compliance today and tomorrow.
-Trusted by more than 1,000 cities, universities, and agencies, including Chicago, Toronto, London, Los Angeles, and Miami, Passport is one of the fastest-growing companies on the Inc. 5000 and Deloitte Technology Fast 500 lists and was named to Fast Company’s World’s Most Innovative Companies for 2020.
+Passport is a transportation software and payments company that builds technology to more efficiently manage streets and sidewalks.
+Based in Charlotte, North Carolina, Passport is trusted by more than 800 cities, universities and agencies, including Chicago, Toronto, Los Angeles, and Miami.
+Passport’s digital platform helps cities manage parking and mobility infrastructure, creating more livable, equitable communities.
+One of the fastest-growing companies on the Inc. 5000 and Deloitte Technology Fast 500 lists, Passport was also named to Fast Company’s World’s Most Innovative Companies for 2020.